Most frequently asked questions and answers

 All Chefs and Sous Chefs are required to attend our Orientation Weekend at the end of May, prior to the start of the season.
 Bakers receive 5 days of training right before they start regular work.
 All other employees receive on-the-job training when they start work at their particular camp.

 We highly suggest that you arrange your own transportation to camp.
 We can assist with bus schedules and bus stops closest to the camp you are going to as well as assisting you with transportation from the bus station nearest the camp.
-Unfortunately, this summer we are not able to provide the same level of individual transportation as we may have in past years due to Covid 19.
+Unfortunately, this summer we are not able to provide the same level of individual transportation as we may have in past.

 Placement depends on many factors, including: previous experience, personality, sex (for accommodations), applicant preference, and available openings.
 We do not have all positions at all locations, and selection is greatest in late winter and early spring.
 We always try to place people at a camp where they will be happy.
 If you have particular preferences, please discuss them with us during your interview.